YARC-Official/YARG/docs/song_sync.md

 1. **Song Start:** Starting playback is delayed by the **Device Playback Latency**.
 2. **Resume after Pause:** Resuming playback is delayed by the **Device Playback Latency**.
 3. **Seeking (Practice Mode Section Restarts):** Jumping to a new position is delayed by the **Device Playback Latency**.
-4. **Speed Adjustments (Practice Mode D-Pad):** Changing the playback speed is delayed by the **Device Playback Latency** because we flush the buffers to apply the speed change immediately in-place, creating a short audio blip.
+4. **Speed Adjustments (Practice Mode D-Pad):** The gameplay clock changes speed immediately, while BASS continues consuming audio already queued at the old speed until the command passes through the **Tempo Stream Latency**.
+Practice Mode changes speed in place; it does not flush or rebuild the streams.
 5. **Audio Buffer Underruns:** Stalls in the audio processing thread or OS scheduling can cause BASS to temporarily run out of audio samples, causing sudden timing discrepancies.
 Note that BASS runs on its own internal audio thread and clock, meaning hardware clock drift relative to the system clock is possible but rare in practice.

-We attempt to handle most of these scenarios (such as starting, resuming, seeking, and speed changes) cleanly without relying on active speed corrections by pre-compensating for latency during the transition itself (see [Section 6](#6-how-each-desync-scenario-is-handled)).
-However, because of inherent uncertainty in hardware/driver latency calculations, minor offsets may still remain, requiring ongoing proportional speed adjustments in the feedback loop to correct the residual errors.
+We handle starting, resuming, and seeking by pre-compensating their positions for latency.
+In-place Practice Mode speed changes instead use the predictive timeline to model the buffered transition.
+See [Section 6](#6-how-each-desync-scenario-is-handled).
+Because hardware/driver latency estimates are not exact, minor offsets may remain and require ongoing proportional correction.

 ---